aiamlucas/zonoteka-workshops/ffglitch-part-01/README.md

 ### 6. Final Bitstream (NBITES)

 Once Huffman encoding is complete, the JPEG file is converted into a final **bitstream**.
-This bitstream includes all the encoded data: YUV values, DCT coefficients, and Huffman-encoded symbols, ready for storage or transmission.
+This bitstream includes all the encoded data: YCbCr values, DCT coefficients, and Huffman-encoded symbols, ready for storage or transmission.

 ---